-Daniel and I spent much of the previous day driving along I-90 in upstate New York.
+On our way to Scranton, we drove along I-90 in upstate New York.
 The road follows the same route as the Old Erie Canal.
 Completed in 1825, the 323-mile canal connected Albany and Buffalo and became the main route between the Atlantic Ocean and the Great Lakes.

 Where are we now?

 Great American Road Trip Status: Days 102 & 103

 Total Trip Mileage: 6812.6

 Day 102 Starting Location: Hawthorn Suites – Williamsville, NY